 It can be hard to find a balance.

-This post is actually sponsored by Matalan as they recently reached out to me with their ‘Value Of Movement’ campaign.
-They wanted to know and wanted for me to talk about why movement and exercise plays such a key part in my life.
+This post is sponsored by Matalan as they recently reached out to me with their ‘Value Of Movement’ campaign.
+They wanted to know and wanted for me to talk about why workouts, movement and exercise play such a key part in my life.
 A topic that I feel is very relevant for me right now as I go through this transition from life on the road to life at home.

 Matalan have teamed up with some incredible athletes on this campaign to find out why exercise has had such a huge impact on their lives.
 To read more about their stories and see the full Soulluxe collection click here.